How Secure Are Your Universally Unique IDentifiers (UUIDs)?

 There are several security considerations for each version of UUIDs to consider when building an application.
 The best solution is to go with the most secure version of UUIDs for the kind and nature of the application you’re building.

-For automated passive testing use the UUID issues for Burp Suite extension (also available in PortSwigger repository).
+For automated passive testing, use the UUID issues for the Burp Suite extension (also available in the PortSwigger repository).

 Web Application Security